elliottech/lighter-python/examples/README.md

 To get information about pools, check:
 - `public_pool_info.py`

+## Moving funds around
+- `withdraw_fast.py`
+  - send USDC directly from Lighter to Arbitrum
+- `withdraw_normal.py`
+  - send USDC/ETH from Lighter to Ethereum
+- `transfer.py`
+  - generic example of how to transfer funds between accounts.
+  - same functionality as `sub_account_transfer_eth` and `sub_account_transfer_usdc`

+## Transfer Notes
+The `memo` field is a user message, and it has to be exactly 32 bytes long.
+In case of fast withdrawals, you need to specify the recipient in the memo.
+This is the case since the memo is part of the signature.
+This way, the recipient is verified.

+When calling `client.transfer`, you pass the amount without needing to worry about the decimals.
+When calling `client.sign_transfer` on the other hand, you need to specify the decimals and pass an integer.

+The `fee` field can be obtained by calling `info_api.transfer_fee_info(...)`.
+The field can be passed as it is.
+Transfers between subaccounts are free for all assets.

+When sending assets, you can specify the source and destination routes.
+A route is either `perp` or `spot`.
+You can send USDC directly from your perp balance to another person's spot balance.
+If you receive USDC in your perp account, it will be instantly used as collateral for open positions.
+This also allows you to move USDC from your spot balance to your perp balance.
+Spot assets (like ETH) need to have both the from and to route set to `spot`.
+You can get all `asset_id`s by following the example below:
+- `spot_get_order_books.py`

 ## Setup steps for mainnet
 - deposit money on Lighter to create an account first